steveruizok/perfect-freehand/tutorial/script.md

 ### Streamline

-The perfect-freehand algorithm is also "streamlining" the points in our line, removing noise or irregularities.
-We can control this too through the `streamline` option.
+Often the input points recorded for a line are 'noisy', or full of irregularities.
+To fix this, the perfect-freehand algorithm applies a "low pass" filter that moves the points closer to a perfect curve.
+We can control the strength of this filter through the `streamline` option.

 At zero, the stroke will use the actual input points.
 As the number goes up, the line will become more evened out.